enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 a shell program launcher, a Spring batch, really anything that works with Java SE and libraries provided with the code.

 The payload is described inside a :term:`job definition` - so that JQM knows things like the class to load, the path of the jar file, etc.
-It is usually contained inside an XML file.
+It is usually contained within an XML file.
 The job definition is actually a deployment descriptor - the batch equivalent for a web.xml or an ejb-jar.xml.

 A running payload is called a :term:`job instance` (the "instance of a job definition").
 These instances wait in queues to be run, then are run and finally archived.
 To create a job instance, a :term:`job request` is posted by a client.
-It contains things such as parameters values, and specifically point to a job definition so that JQM will know what to run.
+It contains things such as parameters values, and specifically points to a job definition so that JQM will know what to run.

 Job instances are run by one or many engines called :term:`JQM nodes<JQM node>`.
 These are simply Java processes that poll the different queues in which job instances are waiting.
+Runs take place within threads.

 Full definitions are given inside the :doc:`glossary`.